top of page

 Magnificent 7

-The mechanical implementation of passive strategies creates poorly understood feedback loops that are today significantly distorting the valuations of a small group of very large companies.
+The mechanical implementation of passive strategies creates poorly understood feedback loops that are today significantly distorting the valuations of a handfull of very large companies.

 The growing disconnect between price and value for these issues is becoming a threat to the viability of the financial system.
-Your portfolio needs to be able to manage its exposure to such a threat . . .
+Your portfolio needs to be able to manage threat . . .

 On May 15, the KP Trend Model returned to a Green status after a brief visit to Yellow and even a few days in Red during the chaotic days at the beginning of April.

-The Green condition has dominated the US market environment of the past quarter century and is characterized by high returns and low volatility . . .
+The Green condition has dominated the US market environment for the past quarter century and it is characterized by high returns and low volatility . . .

 Identifying Market Trends

-Forecasting these trends is a challenging undertaking, but even a partially successful effort to manage market risk will significantly reduce volatility and portfolio drawdown . . .
+Forecasting these trends is challenging, but even a partially successful effort to manage market risk can significantly reduce portfolio vola-tility and drawdown . . .

 Charts